Crypto Asset Statement - LDO

 Coinsquare has compiled the information contained in this Crypto Asset Statement to the best of its ability based on publicly available information.
 Coinsquare is providing this Crypto Asset Statement on an “as is” basis and makes no representation or warranty as to accuracy or completeness of the contents.

 LDO is the governance token of Lido DAO.
 Lido DAO is a liquid staking protocol which works on the Ethereum blockchain.
 It enables users to stake their ETH in Ethereum’s beacon chain, which locks the assets.
 Lido DAO then allows these assets to be liquified by issuing stETH.The purpose of the Lido protocol and stETH is to allow those who’ve staked their ETH to retain some liquidity as their ETH is locked until further upgrades to the Ethereum mainnet are completed.

-As with all assets, investing in Lido DAO is not without some general risks.
+As with all assets, investing in LDO is not without some general risks.
 Many of these risks are identified and explained in our Risk Statement.
-In addition to the general risks, we outline some risks that are specific to Lido DAO below.
-While we make an effort to identify every source of risk, we encourage you to do your own research and ensure you are comfortable investing in Lido DAO.
+In addition to the general risks, we outline some risks that are specific to LDO below.
+While we make an effort to identify every source of risk, we encourage you to do your own research and ensure you are comfortable investing in LDO.

 Concentration of LDO held by early investors and developers